-(2) Space station antennas in the 17/ 24 GHz Broadcasting Satellite Service must be designed to provide a cross-polarization isolation such that the ratio of the on axis co-polar gain to the cross-polar gain of the antenna in the assigned frequency band shall be at least 25 dB within its primary coverage area.
+cross-polar gain of the antenna in the assigned frequency band shall be at least 25 dB within its primary coverage area.

-(j) Space stations operated in the geostationary satellite orbit must be maintained within 0.05° of their assigned orbital longitude in the east/ west direction, unless specifically authorized by the Commission to operate with a different longitudinal tolerance, and except as provided in section 25.283(b) (End-of-life Disposal).
+(j) Space stations operated in the geostationary satellite orbit must be maintained within $0.05^{\circ}$ of their assigned orbital longitude in the east/ west direction, unless specifically authorized by the Commission to operate with a different longitudinal tolerance, and except as provided in Section 25.283(b) (End-of-life Disposal).